-My Beautiful Psychosis has now been offered three publishing deals.
+My memoir My Beautiful Psychosis has been offered three publishing deals.
 But why am I not jumping up and down with glee?
-Because they are, what is known in the industry as, hybrid deals.
+Because they are, what is known in the industry as, hybrid publishing deals.
 But what does this mean?
-You’ve heard of traditional publishing, where the writer gets an advance and receives royalties if the book makes a profit.
-A traditional… Read more →
+You’ve heard of traditional publishing, where the writer gets an advance and receives a small percentage of the book’s profit.
+A traditional publisher pays the author… Read more →

 Dr.Eleanor Longden started hearing voices when she was a student.
 At first they were harmless and narrated whatever she did.
 But they became increasingly antagonistic and dictatorial, and made her life a nightmare.
 She was hospitalised, drugged and labelled schizophrenic.
 Eleanor went on to earn a master’s in psychology and demonstrate that the voices in her head were “a sane… Read more →